paulmthompson/SpikeSorting.jl/README.md

 - [ ] Supervised sorting interface (probably via window discriminators)

 Notes:
-* I tried matplotlib, and it was just okay.
-Would like to try PyCall to pyqtgraph now to see if it is indeed faster.
+* After trying several plotting options, I think I'm settled on Gtk + Winston for this.
+Keeping things in Julia and C seems to allow for pretty decent speed.
 * Whatever the UI looks like, it needs to have a pipeline that allows for supervised sorting.
 If the unsupervised algorithm does a crappy job, there needs to be a way to either have control over changing the mean waveform, or doing some totally supervised spike sorting, and essentially turning the automated algorithm off on that channel.

 ## Parallel Processing